 But he is also the one who told the adulteress to “go and sin no more.”
 This is the real problem.
 How is she to do that?
 Sin was where she looked for life.
 It drew her like a magnet.

-Archbishop Fulton Sheen once said that the only way to dislodge sin from one’s life is through the expulsive force of a new love.
+Archbishop Fulton Sheen once said that the only way to dislodge sin from your life is through the expulsive force of a new love.
 This is the role of the Advocate.
-He is the Love of God who is poured into our hearts (Ro 5:5) who drives out unlovely loves.
-He is the Lord and Giver of true life who makes utterly clear that so many other things that we regarded as “life” are really death warmed-over.
+He is the Love of God who is poured into our hearts (Romans 5:5) who drives out unlovely loves.
+He is the Lord and Giver of true life who makes utterly clear that so many other things that we regarded as “life” are really death warmed over.

 Once you have a taste of the real thing, you are never again satisfied with imitations.
 That’s why Mike abandoned the drug scene.
 That’s why the Magdalene and the Samaritan woman abandoned all other lovers.
 That’s why the rejoicing in Samaria rose to fever pitch (Acts 8:8).

 The Holy Spirit is the real thing.
 And he does not just come and go.
 He is with us always.